timkellogg/joerator-rails/README.md

 * Allow users the ability to delete their own reviews, or update coffeeshops that they added
 * Add ability to unfavorite coffeeshop
+* Make sure that when you unfavorite you are deleting the inverse of the association (:dependent => :destroy)
+* Currently still working on the favorites/unfavorites views/controller/route actions

 ### Legal